How to File a DBA in Oklahoma

 A DBA, also known as “Doing Business As,” Trade Name, Assumed Name, or Fictitious Name, is a name used by a business that is different from the legal name of the business.

-Who needs to register for an Oklahoma DBA?
+Who needs to register for an Oklahoma DBA Name?

 The requirements and need to register for an Oklahoma business name will vary depending on the type of business entity.

-Sole proprietorships are the most common entities to register a business name.
+Sole proprietorships are the most common entity to register for a DBA in Oklahoma.

 The legal name of a sole proprietor can be the owner’s full first and last name, which can be used without registering.
 For example, if John Smith starts a business repairing computers but doesn’t use a business name, he wouldn’t need to register.
 If John decides to name his business John’s Computer Repair, he will need to register.

 A sole proprietorship has two types of name registrations available.